When Fractional CMO is the right call

 Define the real problem: If pipeline is weak because the strategy is unclear, hire CMO-level leadership.
 If pipeline is weak because the team is under-managed, hire a VP Marketing.

-Audit the current operating system: Look at ICP clarity, campaign focus, sales handoff, reporting trust, content quality, product marketing, and decision cadence before writing a job description.
+Audit how marketing runs today: Look at ICP clarity, campaign focus, sales handoff, reporting trust, content quality, product marketing, and how decisions get made before writing a job description.

 Separate title from altitude: A VP can act as a CMO if they have the range.
 A CMO title does not help if the person is only managing tasks.